alfred-kc-tang/memory-game/README.md

 ## Contributing

-This repository is the author's code for a project of Udacity Front-end Web Developer Nanodegree.
+This repository is the author's code for a project of Udacity's Front-End Web Developer Nanodegree.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+## License

+The contents of this repository are covered under the [MIT License](https://choosealicense.com/licenses/mit/).